GeorgePlaten/GeorgePlaten.github.io/fe-p5/map/README.md

 validated with Wikipedia it will then be added an some extra information such as taxonomic classification, common names and some general information will be added.
-A batch of the latest related pictures from Flicr will be added too.
+A batch of the latest related pictures from Flickr will be added too.
 To view all of this, select the newly added marker.

 ** To browse and filter existing entries **